By: Amanda Frittz

 Part of femininity is being hospitable and having open arms to guests and family.

 This is harder than it sounds, and requires planning and being intentional.
 In order to truly be hospitable, you need to care and prioritize others and their needs.

 A great example of this is keeping tabs on food allergies, and making meals accordingly.
 In fact, I know women who even write down the last meal they made for a family so they don’t repeat it the next time they come over.

 It’s this kind of extra attention to detail that makes your guests feel taken care of.

 Titus 2:3 ESV “Older women likewise are to be reverent in behavior, not slanderers or slaves to much wine.”

 I know this says older women, but it applies to all women who want to be an example.
 Even if you’re 20, you’re older than a 15-year-old and have the potential to be an example.

-This is so counter culture!
-Gossiping is the main event of almost any girls get together.
+This is so counter-culture!
+Gossiping is the main event of almost any girls time.
 No matter the age.
 I’ve heard women in their 40’s and 50’s gossiping about their husbands.

 Unfortunately what’s considered normal in today’s culture is not what was intended to be normal.